Plan Your Perfect Day in Nashville

 The Station Inn is the hub of bluegrass and American roots music, and only the best players make it to this stage.
 The location is designed as a listening room, and the doors open at 7 pm.

-It's located in the Gulch, and they serve food and drinks.
-However, unlike lower Broadway, it's not a rowdy place but is instead a place to enjoy the music experience.
+It's located in the Gulch, and it serves food and drinks.
+However, unlike Lower Broadway, it's not a rowdy place but a place to enjoy the music experience.

 3rd & Lindsley